 - Use AutoFill for the remaining cells.

-I have tried to explain the procedure to make production report in Excel in two different ways.
+I have tried to explain the procedure to make a production report in Excel in two different ways.
 Hopefully, it will be helpful for Excel users.
 For any more questions, comment below.